 When the KPI display performance consistently meets or exceeds the required level, we can decide to raise the standard and set a higher standard to achieve.
 Therefore, KPIs are essential for any business improvement strategy.

 “Supply Chain KPIs (Key Performance Indicators) are metrics that can help supply chain professionals monitor the effectiveness and efficiency of various supply chain processes.
-Supply chain KPIs especially refer to the first few indicators that have an important impact on the overall health of the supply chain.
-Supply chain KPIs can be used throughout the extended supply chain, or they can be limited to the company’s own supply network.”
+Supply chain KPIs primarily encompass the initial indicators significantly influencing the overall well-being of the supply chain.
+These indicators may span the extended supply chain or be confined to the internal supply network of the company.”

 To define our supply chain KPIs, it is essential to first set the specific performance parameters required for tracking operations.
 Essentially, these KPIs act as benchmarks that can help us track the operational indicators of the business and reveal its efficiency in achieving goals.
 It also allows us to make future predictions based on our progress.